shohirev/hexlet-project-lvl2-diffMaker/README.md

 #  Second lvl practice project at Hexlet JavaScript Frontend course

-##  It releases the cli-utility representing the difference between two files of the same types.
+##  It releases the cli-utility representing the difference between two files of the same types
 Available file types to compare:
   - json
   - yaml